jjsmall009/book-baller/README.md

 - [x] Frontend: Style the book cards better + new footer
 - [x] Frontend: Add loading indicators to things
 - [x] Mobile css
+- [x] Host: Host on render.com and do the stuff